Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

         return len(self.vocabulary)
 ```

 Now that we have all that done and stored in `lecture.py`, let's test it out in IPython on the same test text file that we used last week.
-This time, though, let's pass it's path twice to the `create_reports()` method.
+This time, though, let's pass the text file's path twice to the `create_reports()` method.
 As a reminder, the stats from that file when we used our `create_report()` function were `{'words': 16, 'characters': 76, 'sentences': 2}`.

 ```python
 In [1]: from lecture import ReportCreator